 Daniel Ralls, Deputy Editor

-Favourite articles: “Dr Karen Pilkington’s article on the use of complementary therapies in anxiety and depression, State of Mind (IT July 2013).
-More generally - any that look at how therapy can be used to support people with mental health issues or terminal illnesses.”
+Favourite articles: “Dr Caroline Heaney's article on the role of psychology in sports injury rehabilitation.
+More generally - any evidence-based articles that look at how therapies can support mental health and wellbeing.”

 Down to the content